• Skip to primary navigation

 Ping Pong Bounce.

-In this game, players had to bounce ping pong balls into six cups.
+In this game, players have to bounce ping pong balls into six cups.
 Everyone was able to do it in the minute.
 It’s nice to choose some games that are a bit more attainable like this one so that people don’t get frustrated.
-Mix in the easier ones with some of the more challenging games.

 Ping Pong Bounce